RadDiff: Retrieval-Augmented Denoising Diffusion for Protein Inverse Folding: Introduction

 To address these challenges, in this paper we propose a novel method, called \underline{r}etrieval-\underline{a}ugmented \underline{d}enoising \underline{diff}usion~(\mbox{RadDiff}), for protein inverse folding.
-The main contributions of our work are summarized as follows: \begin{itemize}[leftmargin=*] \item We design a hierarchical search strategy that efficiently retrieves structurally similar proteins from large protein databases, providing flexible access to external knowledge. \item We introduce a residue-level alignment mechanism that constructs position-specific amino acid profiles, which serves as an evolutionary-informed prior and integrated into the denoising process via a lightweight module. \item Experimental results on the CATH, PDB, and TS50 datasets show that RadDiff consistently outperforms existing methods, improving sequence recovery rate by up to 19\%.
+The main contributions of our work are outlined as follows: \begin{itemize} \item RadDiff designs a novel retrieval-augmentation mechanism to first retrieve a set of structurally similar proteins through hierarchical search, and then perform residue-wise alignment to identify matched structural regions.
+From the aligned residues, RadDiff constructs a position-specific amino acid profile that captures up-to-date protein knowledge. \item RadDiff further designs a knowledge-aware diffusion model to incorporate protein knowledge from the amino acid profile through a lightweight module, making RadDiff more parameter-efficient than PLM-based methods. \item Experimental results on the CATH, TS50, and PDB2022 datasets show that RadDiff consistently outperforms existing methods, improving sequence recovery rate by up to 19\%.
 Experimental results also demonstrate that RadDiff generates highly foldable sequences and scales effectively with database size. \end{itemize}